 Enjoy live music beginning at 5pm with Nico Wohl, a 12-year old musician playing guitar inside Crawford Square at 137 North St. Make a night out of of Artswalk, with music, dancing and performance during and afterwards.
 Mission Bar + Tapas features the Sister City Jazz Ambassadors from 5:30pm-8pm followed by Rock Steady from 8:30pm-11pm, for no cover charge.
 Then, enjoy free admission to a dance party with DJ BFG at yBar.

-First Fridays Artswalk is the only year round monthly visual arts event in the Berkshires of western Massachusetts.
+First Fridays Artswalk is the largest year round monthly visual arts event in the Berkshires of western Massachusetts.
 The lead sponsors of First Fridays Artwalk are Berkshire Money Management, Gallery 25, the Berkshire Art Association, The Berkshire Eagle and the Massachusetts Cultural Council.
 Other sponsors include Berkshire Bank, Berkshire Medical Center, Downtown Pittsfield Inc., WJ Blueprint, and the City of Pittsfield.
-For more details about First Fridays Artswalk, including information for artists who would like to participate, visit our website at discoverpittsfield.com/firstfridaysartswalk or call 413-443-5601.
+For more details about First Fridays Artswalk visit discoverpittsfield.com/firstfridaysartswalk or call 413-443-6501.

 Mark your calendar for the next First Fridays Artswalk on Friday, July 5.
 See you upstreet!